OxygenDragon/solder-joint-detection/README.md

    - Quantization

-     To further decrease the model size, we have do `int8` quantization to our model, the tflite model size has decrease from 591 KB to 164 KB with slightly accuracy loss.
+     To further decrease the model size and make it more suitable for hardware device, we have do `int8` quantization to our model, the tflite model size has decrease from 591 KB to 164 KB with slightly accuracy loss.

 2. Flow chart